Introduction

 Electric motorcycles

-It's no longer a dream, the electric motorcycle (and no longer the scooter) is entering our daily life.
-After machines comparable to 125 CCs (see the Chinese Super Soco and its TC Max, the Spanish Volta and its BCN or the Italian Tacita and its T Cruise), several other manufacturers are now offering much higher-powered motors on "real" motorcycles with a successful design.
-At the beginning of 2021, two American manufacturers will be in the spotlight: Zero Motorcycle, with its sporty, roadster, road and trail bike lines, and Harley Davidson, with the electric LiveWire.
-On the European side, an Italian manufacturer is also present: Energica, with the EVA EsseEsse9 in several versions.
-We're now waiting for BMW's Vision DC Roadster, which has been in prototype form since 2020.
+It's no longer a dream: the electric motorcycle (and no longer the scooter) is entering our daily lives through the front door.
+Following in the footsteps of machines comparable to 125 CCs (see China's Super Soco and its TC Max, Spain's Volta and its BCN, and Italy's Tacita and its T Cruise), several other manufacturers are now offering much higher-powered motors on "real" motorcycles with successful designs.
+Most recently, two Americans have been in the spotlight: Zero Motorcycle, with its sport, roadster, tourer and trail bike ranges, and Harley Davidson, with the electric LiveWire.
+On the European side, an Italian manufacturer is also present: Energica, with the EVA EsseEsse9 in several variants.